 Arizona State University is amongst the nation’s most prominent institutions, with five campuses located around the Phoenix metropolitan area.
 Fortunately for students, ASU’s residential accommodation has been planned for ease and access.
 Each residence hall is for a specific college, major, or sport and students living close to their primary classrooms.

 Manzanita Hall, the designated hall for ASU’s College of Liberal Arts and Sciences, is a co-ed dorm ideally located in downtown Tempe.
 Internet access, a microwave, and a shared bath are all included in the rooms.
 An all-you-can-eat restaurant on-site and a Starbucks are also nearby.
 There are comfortable couches and plenty of room in the common spaces, and a fitness facility.

 ASU is also at the top when it comes to security!
-All resident halls have keycard admission and security patrols 24 hours a day, seven days a week, ensuring that all student possessions are safe.
+All resident halls have keycard admission and security patrols 24 hours a day, seven days a week, ensuring that all student possessions are safe while living on campus.

 ASU requires a student ID card to enter the perimeter of any on-campus residence halls.
 Residents must greet and escort visitors at all times, ensuring a safe campus living environment.
 Everyone’s safety is paramount in this university.

 The cost of housing varies according to residence hall and room configuration.
 Rates for housing and meal plans are separate.
 Nevertheless, an approximate cost of living per semester is $8,120.

 Pace University originated as a modest accounting school in 1906 – it was in the right location at the right time – Manhattan Island.
 Pace University is still one of the top business schools globally.
 Still, it has also drawn students to New York with health professions, computer technology, and the world-renowned Actors Studio MFA.

 Students expect only the best from Pace University, one of which is accommodation.